OrgFlow/docs/content/reference/glossary/stack.md

 - A name for your stack (so that you can identify and switch between stacks if you need to).
 - Information about the @concept_remotegitrepository (so that OrgFlow can clone and push to it).
 - Optional information related to authenticating with Salesforce (so that automated processes that can't open an OAuth dialog can authenticate with your Salesforce organizations).
-- An optional API version (so that you can target a specific version of the Salesforce APIs).

 ## Managing stacks